 - Accumulation.
 Every part of the system should follow free draining dynamics to avoid any pooling of water or the “bathtub ring” effect.

-Contact the CIP System Experts at Highland Equipment Today
+Contact the CIP System Experts at Nebula Ozone today

 Clean-in-place systems are essential pieces of equipment in many processing facilities.
-If you need a CIP system for your company, turn to the experts at Highland Equipment.
+If you need a CIP system for your company, turn to the experts at Nebula Ozone.
 We offer complete equipment solutions including design, manufacturing, filters, installation, and technical support—to ensure you get the CIP system you need for your sanitary process and cleaning procedures.

 If you are looking for a custom quote for your new CIP ozone generator, and clean in place system contact us TODAY.